torvalds/linux/Documentation/core-api/atomic_ops.rst

 	void clear_bit_unlock(unsigned long nr, unsigned long *addr);
 	void __clear_bit_unlock(unsigned long nr, unsigned long *addr);

-The __clear_bit_unlock version is non-atomic, however it still implements unlock barrier semantics.
+The __clear_bit_unlock version is yesn-atomic, however it still implements unlock barrier semantics.
 This can be useful if the lock itself is protecting the other bits in the word.

-Finally, there are non-atomic versions of the bitmask operations provided.
-They are used in contexts where some other higher-level SMP locking scheme is being used to protect the bitmask, and thus less expensive non-atomic operations may be used in the implementation.
+Finally, there are yesn-atomic versions of the bitmask operations provided.
+They are used in contexts where some other higher-level SMP locking scheme is being used to protect the bitmask, and thus less expensive yesn-atomic operations may be used in the implementation.
 They have names similar to the above bitmask operation interfaces, except that two underscores are prefixed to the interface name. ::